Optimal Transport Aggregation for Distributed Mixture-of-Experts: An MM Algorithm for the Reduction Estimator

-Then $\mathcal S_c(g,g^{(t)})$ is a majorant function of $\mathcal R_c(g)$ at $g^{(t)}$. \end{proposition} The proof of Proposition~\ref{prop: majorant function} is provided in Appendix~\ref{appendix: majorant function} of the supplementary material.
-Here we see that, the plan with entries $\mathcal P_{\ell k}(g^{(t)}, \bx)$ given in \eqref{eq: update transportation plan} is an optimal plan for the optimization problem \eqref{eq: compute optimal plan} when $g=g^{(t)}$ (this is clarified more in the proof of the proposition).
-Then, the next step is to minimize $\mathcal S_c(g,g^{(t)})$, w.r.t $g$, to obtain a next point $g^{(t+1)}$ for the MM algorithm.
-As we can see, the optimization for $\mathcal S_c(g,g^{(t)})$ can be performed separately.
-At each iteration $t$-th, the parameter vector of the expert $k$ can be optimized via { }According to each specification of the experts and the cost function $c(\cdot,\cdot)$, problem \eqref{eq: update expert k} has a certain form that is supposed to be easy to solve, as for the cases of the Gaussian and logistic regression experts, with $c$ is the KL-divergence.
-Hence, our algorithm alternates between the two following steps until convergence: \begin{itemize}[label=--] \item calculating the majorant function $\mathcal S_c(g,g^{(t)})$ as in \eqref{eq: update majorant function}, which in fact only involves updating $\mathcal P_{\ell k}(g^{(t)},\bx)$ according to \eqref{eq: update transportation plan}; \item updating the experts parameters by solving \eqref{eq: update expert k}. \end{itemize} The gating function parameters are updated based on equation \eqref{eq: sum of gating network}, in which the theoretical solution $\bar f^R$ is replaced by model $g^*$ obtained by the MM algorithm.
-For that, we need a supporting sample $\sD_S$ available at the central server, details in Section \ref{app: DETAILS OF UPDATING} of the supplementary material
+The next step consists in minimizing $\mathcal S_c(g,g^{(t)})$ with respect to $g$ in order to obtain the next iterate $g^{(t+1)}$ of the MM algorithm.
+As can be seen, the optimization of $\mathcal S_c(g,g^{(t)})$ can be carried out separately for each expert component.
+At iteration $t$, the parameter vector of expert $k$ can be updated by solving

-\paragraph{Communication and computation costs} The communication cost in our case involves sending to the central machine the local parameters with a cost of $\mathcal O(M.K.2d)$ and the sample $\sD_S$ with a cost of $\mathcal O(N/M)$.
-Moreover, the communication in our approach occurs solely in one direction (local to central) and takes place only once, whereas in many other approaches, maintaining communication (in both directions and/or between nodes) is crucial and potentially impose high costs.
-The Algorithm~\ref{algo: main algorithm} provided in Section \ref{algo.pseudocode} of the supplementary material gives a pseudo-code that summarizes our main algorithm.
+{ }According to the specification of the experts and the choice of the cost function $c(\cdot,\cdot)$, problem \eqref{eq: update expert k} takes a particular form that can be solved efficiently, for example in the cases of Gaussian and logistic regression experts when $c$ is the KL-divergence.
+Hence, the proposed algorithm alternates between the following two steps until convergence: \begin{itemize} \item computing the majorant function $\mathcal S_c(g,g^{(t)})$ as in \eqref{eq: update majorant function}, which essentially amounts to updating $\mathcal P_{\ell k}(g^{(t)},\bx)$ according to \eqref{eq: update transportation plan}; \item updating the expert parameters by solving \eqref{eq: update expert k}. \end{itemize}The gating function parameters are updated using equation \eqref{eq: sum of gating network}, where the theoretical solution $\bar f^R$ is replaced by the model $g^*$ obtained by the MM algorithm.
+For this purpose, a supporting sample $\sD_S$ available at the central server is required; details are provided in Section \ref{app: DETAILS OF UPDATING} of the supplementary material.